samhjn/string/README.md

 ## 警告 Warning

 The library is a test library.
-It may not as efficient and safety as C++ standard library.
+It may not as efficient and safe as C++ standard library.

 This is not for production systems.
 Please use std::string instead.